Table 6.36 — EEs for EAs whose label begins with A

 START Start.
 4

-ACCESSIBILITY_STATUS The type of accessibility of an <OBJECT>.
+ACCESSIBILITY_STATUS The type of accessibility of an <OBJECT>; accessibility status.

 ACCUMULATION_PERIOD_CATEGORY The category of an <<ACCUMULATION_PERIOD>>.